Firm-wide risk assessments

 Money laundering presents a financial, reputational and regulatory risk to firms, and you should take action to prevent your firm from being exploited by criminals.

-A considerable minority of firms still need to familiarise themselves with the requirements of Regulation 18 of the money laundering regulations.
+As mentioned above, some firms still need to familiarise themselves with the requirements of regulation 18 of the money laundering regulations.

 We expect firms to be compliant in this area and have provided a variety of resources to help firms draft an effective firm risk assessment: